adevraj11/2025site/about.md

 <h4 class="western"> 2.
 RGU Research Grant, 2026 </h4>

 I have been awarded a seed money grant by Royal Global University to support my research project titled The Poetry of <em>Chandrakumar Agarwalla: A Digital Anthology</em>.
-With a grant amount of ₹1,00,000, this project aims to curate, digitise and critically present the poetic works of Chandrakumar Agarwalla, prominent Assamese poet and a leading voice of the <em>Jonaki</em> era, best known for his poem "Bon Kunwori", often regarded as the first Assamese Romantic poem.
+With a grant amount of ₹1,00,000, this project aims to curate, digitise and critically present the poetic works of Chandrakumar Agarwalla, a prominent Assamese poet and a leading voice of the <em>Jonaki</em> era, best known for his poem "Bon Kunwori", often regarded as the first Assamese Romantic poem.

 <h4 class="western">1.
 Sahapedia-UNESCO Fellowship, 2020</h4>